 How often has the finance/administration team gone to a partner/client manager to discuss a client who is late paying their fees.
 Then instead of picking up the phone to talk the client the partner/client manager, in the hopes of keeping the client happy, gives them a little longer to pay.
 This delays the difficult conversation with the client until things inevitably turn pear shape causing the firm to wait or lose out altogether.

-For assistance in identifying and addressing cash flow issues within your professional services practice speak to your usual Hanrick Curran advisor or alternatively contact Tim Taylor, Nathanael Lee or Robert Pitt on 07 3218 3900.
+For assistance in identifying and addressing cash flow issues within your professional services practice speak to your usual Hanrick Curran advisor or alternatively contact Tim Taylor on Nathanael Lee on 07 3218 3900.

 Please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.